lalaithion/MonadPaper/monads.md

     return ls[i1]/ls[i2]
 ```

-Now, we have combined the two operations in python which might lead to an exception, and wehave done it in a way that allows for three different operations to result in an exception.
+Now, we have combined the two operations in python which might lead to an exception, and we have done it in a way that allows for three different operations to result in an exception.
 We can rewrite this function so that it will not throw any errors by checking after each step for an error code.

 ```python
 def index(ls, i):